ministryofjustice/feature-flags-with-pulumi/README.md

 ### 4. Update CORS

 After testing in `dev`, you realised that you have mistakenly allowed all origins to access your bucket.
 Thankfully, this only impacted the `dev` bucket, since the feature was only deployed to `dev`.
-The CORS origin is updated and restricted to a single origin.
+The CORS origin is now restricted to a single origin which is configurable.

 Running a `pulumi up` shows that both buckets are updated in `dev` but no changes are detected in `prod`: